metacpan/metacpan-cpan-extracted/distros/A/App-GHPT/README.md

 config --global --get-regexp '^submit-work'`

 # BUGS

-This requires 'hub' to be installed and configured.

 A fatal error may occur if your branch exists locally, but you haven't pushed it yet.